SteiniDJ/vivino-atvr/README.md

+# This extension is not ready

-# vivino-systembolaget
+# vivino-atvr
-Chrome extension to show vivino score on systembolaget website
+Chrome extension to show vivino score on atvr website

 ![Screenshot](https://lazyd3v.com/images/systembolaget-screen.png "Screenshot")